pkourany/DigoleGeo/README.md

 DigoleGeometry
 ==============

-Digole for Spark Core with adapted UTFT Geometry library
+Digole for Spark Core with adapted UTFT Geometry library, based on Digole library adapted for Spark Core by timb

-based on Digole library adapted for Spark Core by timb
+The demo is set for hardware SPI.

 Added UTFT Geometry library for TRIANGLE, FILLED TRIANGLE, PIE and ARC shapes.
 This library ONLY uses drawLine class commands in its algorithms.